bassam-h20/rpn-calculator/README.md

 The RPN calculator uses a stack data structure to perform the calculations.
 The stack is initialized as an empty list at the start of the program.

+The simple stack implementation consists of a Python class called Stack, which initializes an empty list to store the elements of the stack.
+The class provides the following methods:

+push(val): adds an element to the top of the stack by appending it to the list.

+pop(): removes and returns the most recently added element from the top of the stack.

+size(): returns the current size of the stack by returning the length of the list.

+is_empty(): returns True if the stack is empty, and False otherwise.

+print(): prints the contents of the stack as a list.

+The Stack class provides a simple and efficient way to implement a stack in Python.
+It was used in this project to implement the RPN calculator's stack, which stores the operands and intermediate results during the calculations.